marcusmueller/gr-nutshelled/structure.rst

 rate*.

-The process of taking a physical quantity (voltage) and converting it to digital samples is done by an Analog to Digital Converter (ADC).
-The complementary device, a Digital to Analog Converter (DAC), takes numbers from a digital computer and converts them to an analog
+The process of taking a physical quantity (voltage) and converting it to digital samples is done by an Analog-to-Digital Converter (ADC).
+The complementary device, a Digital-to-Analog Converter (DAC), takes numbers from a digital computer and converts them to an analog

 Now that we have a sequence of numbers, our computer can do anything with it.